Jury hears closing remarks in Donald Trump civil rape case

 In closing remarks in New York, Mr Trump's legal team accused E Jean Carroll of "bringing a false claim".

-Ms Carroll alleges Mr Trump raped her in a New York department store in the 1990s, which he denies.
+Ms Carroll alleges Mr Trump raped her in a New York department store in the mid-1990s, which he denies.

-The nine-member jury is due to begin their deliberations on Tuesday morning in the civil rape and defamation trial against former president after they receive instructions from US District Judge Lewis Kaplan.
+The nine-member jury is due to begin their deliberations on Tuesday morning in the civil rape and defamation trial against former president after they receive instructions from US District Judge Lewis Kaplan, who is not related to lawyer Ms Kaplan.

 The jury has been hearing arguments over the last two weeks in a Manhattan federal court.

-In her closing arguments, Ms Carroll's lawyer, Roberta Kaplan, told the jury that Mr Trump was essentially "a witness against himself" due to comments he made in an Access Hollywood video where he said famous people can do anything to women, including grabbing women by their genitals.
+Referencing the comments, she said: "He kissed [women] without consent, he grabbed them, he did not wait."

+She argued the remarks were a "playbook" for how he treated Ms Carroll and other women.

-She also said "self-blame" kept Ms Carroll from going to the police for decades, something Trump's lawyer have used against her in his defence.
+Ms Kaplan also said "self-blame" kept Ms Carroll from going to the police for decades.

-In the final parts of his remarks, which lasted over two hours, Mr Trump's lawyer Joe Tacopina sought to piece together his argument that Ms Carroll's allegation was a politically motivated plot to take down Mr Trump.
+In his closing, Mr Trump's lawyer Joe Tacopina focused on seeking to cast doubt on the details of Ms Carroll's story, which he at one point called "a work of fiction".

+He questioned why Ms Carroll could not specify the date the assault occurred, arguing it stripped Mr Trump of the chance to provide an alibi.
+It was "not a coincidence" none of the witnesses Ms Carroll called could provide an exact date, he argued.He also raised questions about the scene of the alleged assault, calling it "unbelievable" it could have occurred in a popular department store without any employees to witness it.

 The former president did not appear at the trial in person but instead was present in a video of an October deposition played for the court.

+"It's the most ridiculous, disgusting story," Mr Trump said in the video.
+"It's just made up."

-Ms Carroll, 79, has accused Mr Trump, 76, of attacking her in the Bergdorf Goodman department store in 1995 or 1996.
+Ms Carroll, 79, has accused Mr Trump, 76, of attacking her in 1995 or 1996, and then defamed her by denying it happened.

-Jurors in the two-week trial heard days of graphic testimony.
+Jurors in the trial heard days of graphic testimony.
 Ms Carroll told jurors she was left "unable to ever have a romantic life again" after the alleged attack.

 A former columnist for Elle magazine, Ms Carroll was able to bring the civil case against Mr Trump after New York passed the Adult Survivors Act in 2022.